MSI17819/SQL_projects/Project/Champions League the historical Europe split/championes_league_project.md

 I want to show the Champions League as a historical process, not so much in terms of the history of goals scored, teams and players but, a history with Europe divided into two camps: west and east.

 Let's start, then, from the beginning.
 After 1947, the Iron Curtain divided the continent into two parts, a western bloc with most of Western Europe and part of Germany as RFN, and an eastern bloc with central and eastern European countries and the other part of Germany, the eastern twin of RFN, the NRD.
 Countries to the east of the NRD, such as Poland, Czechoslovakia (at the time), Hungary, Bulgaria, Romania were included in the sphere of influence of the ZSSR.
 The western bloc was more or less a bloc with full personal and economic freedom for its citizens on the other hand the eastern bloc was identified with the sovereignty and control of the ZSSR.
 For the sake of clarity, I have taken the date of the end of December 1991 (25 December 1991) when the ZSSR was formally dissolved by Mikhail Gorbachev as the definitive end of the Western and Eastern blocs.
-It was then that the split formally ended, but analysing the latest political-economic and football, the split is still present today.
+It was then that the split formally ended, but analysing the latest political-economic and football matters, the split is still present today.

 For a better understanding of the topic, I have included below a picture of a map of Europe with the dividing line for the western and eastern parts marked.